jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Why did we add the whole phase selector thing? - is this in the form6?
 - Should we define a default DNP map?
 Maybe just use what we have for the 32-pin template?
 - Can't close when in 1ph trip - 3ph lockout????
+- We ok with keeping functionality where when in 1ph lockout mode, user can only close 1 phase at a time?
+	- If so, maybe only allow 1ph to be selected at a time when in this mode (selecting b phase will reset the other 2)